Sai-Arvind/Retail-Customer-Churn-Root-Cause-Analysis-SQL-PowerBi/README.md

 - Reactivate ~80–90 high-value users
 - Generate an estimated $8K–$10K in recovered revenue

-👉 This demonstrates that fixing operational friction has a direct and measurable financial impact.
+👉 *This demonstrates that fixing operational friction has a direct and measurable financial impact.*

+> **A business case with financial justification**
 ---

 ## ⚙️ Tech Stack